pukmajster/funky/README.md

 ## Caveats

-While I've found Funky to be extremly useful in organizing my ever growing library of mods, there's still some things to keep in mind:
+While I've found Funky to be extremly useful in organizing my ever growing library of mods, there's some things to keep in mind:

 - The game needs to be restarted before any changes made in Funky can take effect.
 - Newly subscribed-to Workshop mods will only be downloaded after you start the game.